dat-ecosystem/dat/docs/rest-api.md

 POST /api/rows/foo/photo.jpg?version=1
 ```

-Then the contents of your POST upload body will be stored in the dat blob store, and the metadata will be written to the `foo` key under the `attachments` field, which will cause `foo` to increase to version 2.
+Then the contents of your POST upload body will be stored in the dat blob store, and the metadata will be written to the `foo` key under the `blobs` field, which will cause `foo` to increase to version 2.
 You will receive a conflict or the updated row data as a response (the same as `POST /api/rows`).

 ## GET /api/session